-The fuse board is located on the left inboard side of steering console (under the seat).
+The fuses are located on the right front side of the steering console.

-To change a fuse, unlock and open fuse board transparent cover.
-Pull out a blown fuse and replace it with a new one.
-Close the fuse board cover.
+To change a fuse, push, then turn counterclockwise a cup with a screwdriver, then pull out a blown fuse and replace it with a new one.
+Screw the cup, initially push it, then turn clockwise.